leea/leea.github.io.old/_posts/2015-11-10-hello-world-i-have-cancer.md

 In the days following the MRI, I had a battery of tests looking for some alternate primary source other than the lung.
 Then I had an emergency biopsy, which completed the diagnosis.
 I had stage 4 adenocarcinoma of lung.
 My first brain surgery occurred less than a day after getting the results.

 It’s been over 7 months after getting the diagnosis and I have been hesitant to tell this story.
 In truth, the first thing I wanted to do after getting the diagnosis is to crawl in a hole and hide.
 The story that we’ve all been told about lung cancer is that it’s a preventable disease.
-What did I do to deserve this?
+How did this happen?
+What did I do to cause this?

 Perhaps some wrongdoing from my past has come back to dole out karmic revenge?
 Did those few cigars and puffs of cigarettes when I was a teenager make any difference?
 Did I let work contribute too much stress to my life?
 Was it the pollution of life in the city?